Nadaraya-Watson Type Estimator of the Transition Density Function for Diffusion Processes: Introduction

 where $\widehat{\bf h}$ (resp. $\widehat\ell$) is selected via a penalized comparison to overfitting (PCO) type criterion for its numerator (resp. denominator).
-The PCO bandwidth selection method, initially introduced by Lacour, Massart and Rivoirard in \cite{LMR17} for the usual Parzen density estimator, needs to be extended to our framework because, contrary to the projection least squares estimator of $p_t$ investigated in Comte and Marie \cite{CM25}, $\widehat p_t$ is not a minimum contrast estimator. \\ \\ Assume that $\sigma(\cdot)^2 > 0$, and consider a known twice continuously differentiable function $v :\mathbb R\rightarrow\mathbb R$.
-In the spirit of Milstein et al. \cite{MSS04}, a possible application of our Nadaraya-Watson type method is to use the estimator
+The PCO bandwidth selection method, initially introduced by Lacour, Massart and Rivoirard in (2017) for the usual Parzen density estimator, needs to be extended to our framework because, contrary to the projection least squares estimator of $p_t$ investigated in Comte and Marie (2025), $\widehat p_t$ is not a minimum contrast estimator.\\

+Assume that $\sigma(\cdot)^2 > 0$, and consider a known twice continuously differentiable function $v :\mathbb R\rightarrow\mathbb R$.
+In the spirit of Milstein et al. (2004), and as already suggested in Comte and Marie (2025) (see Section 2) for the projection least squares estimator of $p_t$, a possible application of our Nadaraya-Watson type method is to use

 in order to solve - numerically - the parabolic partial differential equation